How to go green at work. What are the issues will help you select items from our green catalogue

 Why use recycled paper?

 When calculating the energy consumption/ carbon footprint of recycled paper, some producers include in their calculations the energy spent in the collection of the used paper, to show recycled paper has a higher energy footprint than virgin grades.
 In reality, the collection of used paper happens anyway, as it is taken to landfill through local waste collections.
 Therefore, the energy used in collecting used paper is not an additional energy usage derived from the recycling process; instead, the energy used in waste paper collection and disposal should be added to the environmental cost of making virgin paper.
 We do however need to use more recycled fibre in the UK.
-In 2012 the UK Recycled 8.15 million tonnes of paper but only 45% was reprocessed here, the rest was exported with 70% going to China.
+In 2018 the UK Recycled 40 million tonnes of paper and paper board but only 40% was reprocessed here, the rest was exported.
 This export of recycled matterials is not sustainable, especially as initiative likes China's "Green Fence" aim to reduce these imports.
 Since 2000 numerous mill closures have led to a net loss of 2 million tonnes of reprocessing capacity.
 This needs to be reversed and Govenment will be crucial particularly in providing a market for recycled products and in providing energy and tax support to make the UK recycled paper industy competetive.
 In Germany all government offices use domestically produced recycled papers, there is no such policy in UK government offices.

 In general, we should all be wary of quantitative assertions that one action or another is more or less environmentally beneficial.
 All these calculations are open to manipulation by interested parties and reflect current social and market powers.
 Nature operates through sustainable cyclical processes and we should also make a qualitative judgement about supporting similar cyclical processes, like recycling.